 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which, for operating leases, requires a lessee to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in its balance sheet.
-The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, on a generally straight-line basis.
+ASU 2016-02 also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, on a generally straight-line basis.
 ASU 2016-02 is effective for public companies for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is evaluating the potential impact of this guidance on the Company's consolidated financial statements.
+The Company is evaluating the potential impact of ASU 2016-02 on the Company's consolidated financial statements and does expect it to potentially have a significant impact on the Company's future consolidated balance sheets depending on the terms and duration of the Company's future lease agreements.
+As such, the Company currently does not intend on early adoption of this update for the benefit of investor comparison analysis.

 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation ("ASU 2015-09"), which involve multiple aspects of the accounting for share-based transactions, including income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 ASU 2016-09 is effective for public companies for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is evaluating the potential impact of this guidance on the Company's consolidated financial statements.
+The Company implemented ASU 2015-09 for the interim and annual reporting periods of 2017.